 What is RECOVER?

-RECOVER (Real World Clinical Outcomes with Novel Modulator Therapy Combinations in People with CF) is a new research study that aims to look at the ‘real world’ impact of the new triple combination modulator (TCM), Kaftrio, in people with CF.
+RECOVER (Real World Clinical Outcomes with Novel Modulator Therapy Combinations in People with CF) is a new non interventional study that aims to look at the ‘real world’ impact of the new triple combination modulator, Kaftrio®, in people with CF.

 Why do we need to do this study?

-Although clinical trials have proven that triple combination therapy is very effective for specific groups of people with CF, clinical trials are very controlled and highly monitored studies.
+Although the clinical trials have proven that triple combination therapy is very effective for specific groups of people with CF, they are very controlled and highly monitored studies.
 Often things can be different in the everyday life, so it is really important to look at this also to prove that new medicines are effective.
-In addition, clinical trials look at a limited number of aspects of health outcomes, but in real world studies we have an opportunity to look at a wider array of outcomes that are important to people with CF.
+In this real world study, we have an opportunity to look at a wider array of outcomes that are important to people with CF.